openlawteam/tribute-contracts/docs/adapters/BatchVoting.md

 The info is:

 - its delegate key at the time of voting
-- how many shares does the member have
+- how many units does the member have

 ## Functions description and assumptions / checks